 NASA’s Parker Solar Probe has made multiple flybys of Venus, coming within about 515 miles (830 kilometers) of the surface on July 11, 2020.
 During that brief encounter, Parker detected a natural radio signal that revealed the spacecraft had flown through the planet’s upper atmosphere.
 This was the first direct measurement of the Venusian atmosphere in nearly 30 years – and it looked quite different from Venus’s past.
 A study of data from the Parker mission confirmed that Venus’ upper atmosphere undergoes puzzling changes over a solar cycle, the Sun’s 11-year activity cycle.
 The research marked the latest clue to untangling how and why Venus and Earth are so different.

-On June 10, 2021, the European Space Agency (ESA) announced the selection of EnVision to make detailed observations of Venus.
+- EnVision: ESA has selected EnVision to make detailed observations of Venus.
 As a key partner in the mission, NASA is providing the Synthetic Aperture Radar, called VenSAR, to make high-resolution measurements of the planet’s surface features.

 Exploring the surface of Venus is difficult because of the intense heat and crushing air pressure.
 The longest any spacecraft has survived on the surface is a little over two hours – a record set by the Soviet Union’s Venera 13 probe in 1981.
 The probe returned the first color images of the surface of Venus.
 The last spacecraft to land on Venus was the Soviet Vega 2 mission in 1985.
 It survived only 52 minutes.